Altisource Asset Management (NYSE:AAMC) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a note issued to investors on Tuesday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research report issued on Friday.
+The firm set a “hold” rating on the stock.

+Shares of AAMC stock opened at $10.78 on Friday.
+Altisource Asset Management has a fifty-two week low of $9.89 and a fifty-two week high of $18.70.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)